-The Bert Greene Awards are given in 5 categories:
+The Food Writing Awards (formerly Bert Greene) are given in 9 categories:

-The Bert Greene Awards program is open to IACP members and non-members.
+The Food Writing Awards program is open to IACP members and non-members.
 Articles may be submitted if the articles have been published online or in a newspaper, newsletter, or magazine during the current calendar year.

 Please note: Culinary Blogs are now included in the Digital Media Awards.

-The Bert Greene Awards were first presented in 1991 to honor excellence in food journalism.
-The awards were named after Bert Greene (1923-1988), a nationally renowned cooking teacher, cookbook author, and syndicated food columnist.
+The Food Writing Awards were first presented in 1991 to honor excellence in food journalism.
+The awards were formerly named after Bert Greene (1923-1988), a nationally renowned cooking teacher, cookbook author, and syndicated food columnist.
 Bert was President-Elect of IACP at the time of his death in 1988, and left a lasting legacy with IACP that includes the establishment of the IACP Cookbook Awards in 1986.
 Read more about Bert.

-Each year, the Bert Greene Awards Committee revisits the awards program's policies and procedures to ensure their relevance in the fast-changing world of food journalism.
-As such, the Bert Greene Awards will be given in five categories for 2012, four of which are modified or brand new: Culinary Writing with or without Recipes; Culinary Writing about Beverages; Instructional Culinary Writing with Recipes; Culinary Travel Writing or Memoirs and Personal Essays; and Culinary Writing That Makes a Difference.
-(Please note that the Culinary Blog category is now included under the Digital Media Awards.)
+Each year, the Food Writing Awards Committee revisits the awards program's policies and procedures to ensure their relevance in the fast-changing world of food journalism.
+As such, the Food Writing Awards will be given in eleven categories for 2016!
 Entries are judged against a detailed list of criteria unique to each category.
 This awards program is open to both IACP members and non-members.

 Phone: (646) 358-4957; (866) 358-4951